facebookarchive/xcbuild/README.md

 High level overview of each component library:

+ - `plist`: *Standalone.* Reader, writer, and model for ASCII, binary, and XML property lists.
+ - `ninja`: *Standalone.* Generator for Ninja build files.
  - `libutil`: Common utilities and platform abstractions.
- - `plist`: Read property list files.
-All formats (text, binary, and XML) are supported.
  - `pbxsetting`: Build setting parsing, levels, and resolution.
  - `xcsdk`: Loads the available platforms, SDKs, and toolchains in a developer root.
  - `pbxspec`: Parses available build settings, tools, and file types into strongly-typed structures.